broiledmeat/pydgeot/README.md

     find any file with context variables named "name" with values starting with "experiments.", then grab all of that files context variables and set them as properties of `page`.
-  - Marking pages as templates, without building them `{% set template_only = True %}` can be added to a template file to cause it to not be built (but will still update any other template files that are based on it to render when updated.)
+  - Marking pages as templates, without building them `{% set template_only=True %}` can be added to a template file to cause it to not be built (but will still update any other template files that are based on it to render when updated.)
 - [Lesscpy](https://github.com/robotis/Lesscpy)
   LessCPY file processor.
 - CopyFallback
-  Simply copies any files not handled by other file processors.
+  Copies any files not handled by other file processors.
+- SymlinkFallback
+  Creates symlinks for files not handled by other file processors.